< !--Google Tag Manager-- > Environmental Management (ENVT) | Utah Valley University Academic Catalog

 ENVT 3770.
 Natural Resources Management.
 (3 Credits)

-Introduces the management and conservation of natural resources.
-Discusses forestry, range management, wildlife management, and outdoor recreation.
+Introduces the management and conservation of natural resources from an ecological foundation.
+Discusses forestry, soils, range management, wildlife management, biodiversity, outdoor recreation and environmental degradation.
 Provides the opportunity for students to learn how to create conservation and research plans that are common in the industry.
+Incorporates field excursions that provide hands-on exposure to natural resource management techniques and decision-making processes in the field.

 ENVT 3800.
 Energy Use on Earth.
 (3 Credits)